Shivers (Ed Sheeran song): Critical reception

 On 2 September 2021, the same day Sheeran announced the song, Jonathan Heaf from the United Kingdom branch of GQ in Sheeran's hometown, described the song as "a sexy, rocketing song that includes hand claps in the bridge and is music to dance to with your best friends after three too many tequilas".

+Music video and lyric video

 Music video

 A music video was released along with the song on 10 September 2021, starring Sheeran and AnnaSophia Robb.
-It has over 234 millions views as of October 2022.
-Just like his previous video "Bad Habits", it was directed by Dave Meyers.
+It has over 400 million views as of November 2025.
+Like his previous video, "Bad Habits", it was directed by Dave Meyers.
 In the music video, Sheeran meets Robb at a diner and starts going through wild fantasies with her, including getting revived in a morgue after a text from her that he was waiting for finally arrives, dancing together in a bird-filled hotel, and fighting off some goons (with Sheeran suddenly wearing knight armor in the midst of the fight).
-In some scenes in the music video, Sheeran emulates fellow English singer Elton John in scenes where he wears sequins and feathers.
+In some scenes in the music video, Sheeran wears sequins and feathers.

+Lyric video

+The lyric video for "Shivers" was released on 13 September 2021 and has over 65 Million views.